IOCCC image by Matt Zucker

 The actual award category list will vary depending on the types of submissions we receive.
 A typical category list might be:

-In the final round process, we perform the difficult tasks of reducing the remaining entries (typically about 25) down to to about half that number: declaring those remaining to be winners.
+In the final round process, we perform the difficult tasks of reducing the remaining submissions (typically about 25) down to to about half that number: declaring those remaining to be winners.

-Often we are confident that the entries that make it into the final round are definitely better than the ones that do not make it.
-The selection of the winners out of the final round, is less clear cut.
+Often we are confident that the submissions that make it into the final round are definitely better than the ones that do not make it.
+The selection of the winners out of the final round, is less clear cut, however.

 Sometimes a final round submission is good enough to win, but is beat out by a similar, but slightly better submission.
 For this reason, it is sometimes worthwhile to resubmit an improved version of a submission that failed to win in a previous year, the next year.
 This assumes, of course, that the submission is worth improving in the first place!